sferentzi/ansible_docker_exam/Readme.md

 ![Project Overview](ansible_docker_exam_overview.png "Project Overview")

 ## Goal of the project
-- To set up an Ansible controller.
+- To set up an *Ansible* controller.
-- Set up twoo hosts automatically from the Ansible hosts, using a playbook.
+- Set up *twoo hosts automatically* from the Ansible hosts, using a *playbook*.
-- After running, the Verification shown above should pass.
+- After running, the *Verification* shown above should pass.

 ## Content of the Git repository *ansible_docker_exam*
 - templates / template_nodejs.j2
 - ansible_docker_exam_overview.png
 - Dockerfile
 - index_d.js